 When we set up new tanks with soil substrate this is particularly noticeable.
-In the beginning of the cycling, a new substrate releases this trace element into the water column.
-Because algae can absorb nutrients only from the water column – we have algae bloom during these the first months.
+At the beginning of the cycling, a new substrate releases this trace element into the water column.
+Because algae can absorb nutrients only from the water column – we have algae bloom during these first months.

 However, in established planted tanks, plants will dominate over algae in terms of consuming Iron from the soil and water column.
 Therefore, it will be also a good idea to have some rooted aquarium plants like Rotála rotundifólia, Amazon Sword plant, etc.

 In Diana Walstad’s book (Ecology of the Planted Aquarium: A Practical Manual and Scientific Treatise for the Home Aquarist – link to check the price on Amazon) there is a part where she talked about allelopathy.
 Allelopathy is a biological phenomenon by which an organism produces one or more biochemicals that influence the germination, growth, survival, and reproduction of other organisms.